Differences Between Trijicon RMR Sights

 The new Type 2 RMRs (specifically the RM06, RM07 & RM09 adjustable LED versions) now have a few new features including:

 -Brightness adjustment lockout.
-You can now lock in a brightness setting to avoid accidental adjustment.
+You can now lock the sight in auto adjust mode to prevent accidental changes while carrying.

 -Battery conservation mode.
 The sight will adjust to ambient lighting conditions after 16.5 hours of no adjustments to conserve battery life.

 As mentioned earlier, the Type 1 RMRs had a few issues when mounted on handgun slides.
 Luckily, these issues are quickly remedied with a few simple tricks.